-Welcome to Bookish Jottings, Mary!
+Thank you so much for joining us here at Bookish Jottings, Kate!
 It’s lovely to have you here!
-Could you please start by introducing yourself and by telling us something about your books?
+Could you please start by telling us something about yourself and the books you write?

-Your latest saga, We’ll Meet Again has just been released in paperback.
-What sparked off the original idea for this book?
+Your latest book, Another Heartbeat in the House, has just been published.
+What originally sparked off the idea for this book?

 Any advice for aspiring writers?